acapozucca/TestNG/README.md

 - to run user acceptance test cases (UATs),
 - to run these test cases from within an IDE, and
-- to run these test ases from the console using Maven (very important to automate the test case execution)
+- to run these test ases from the console using Maven (very important to automate the test case execution).